 As a part of the conference, the “Reimagining Public Transit with Microtransit” panel discussion hosted by TransLoc National Director of Policy Josh Cohen explored this topic in depth.
 Panelists included CEO of Sacramento Regional Transit District Henry Li, Executive Director of St. Louis Metro Transit Jessica Mefford-Miller, CEO of Norwalk Transit District Kimberlee Morton, and CEO of Kansas City Area Transportation Authority Robbie Makinen.

 The conversation covered a lot of ground with insights shared directly from each agency’s experience and openness around the specific challenges they are tackling.
-Listen to the podcast to hear directly from the panelists or see below for selected quotes from a variety of aspects ranging from community development to taking risks with new transit approaches.

 The shifting role of transit with new goals